 With vishing, criminals typically pretend to be from an official source, such as a bank or government organization.
 Many vishing scams may originate outside of your own country.
-As such, many vishing scammers will use voice-to-text synthesizers and recorded messages to mask their identity.
+As such, a lot of vishing scammers will use voice-to-text synthesizers and recorded messages to mask their identity.
 Those based in your own country may also use a real human on the other end of the line for more targeted scams.

 Regardless of the source, most vishing attempts try to convince the victim to give up PIN numbers, Social Security numbers, credit card security codes, passwords, or other personal details.
 That information will then be used for some type of identity fraud, or to later steal money directly from an account.
 In some cases, the vishing scammer will attempt to gain access to personal or financial accounts (such as a bank account) in order to steal information or money.